Grant Desme

-Gregory Grant Desme (born April 4, 1986, in Bakersfield, California) is an American professional baseball center fielder who is a free agent.
+Gregory Grant Desme (born April 4, 1986, in Bakersfield, California) is an American former professional baseball center fielder.
 Desme was a junior right fielder at Cal Poly in San Luis Obispo, when he was drafted in 2007 by the Oakland Athletics.
 After a 30-30 2009 season in the minors and being named Arizona Fall League MVP, Desme retired.
 Desme came out of retirement in 2018 to play with the Lancaster Barnstormers of the independent Atlantic League of Professional Baseball.

 Amateur career

 High school

 He attended Stockdale High School in Bakersfield and was an all-area selection as a junior and senior.
 He was first-team selectee for the Southwest Yosemite League (SWYL).
 As a senior, he was co-Most Valuable Player of the SWYL.

 College

 He started his college career at San Diego State University.
 He transferred to Cal Poly, where he was named 2007 Big West Conference Player of the Year.